ruifurtado/CMU/README.txt

 4. BETWEEN  MOBILE DEVICES, BLE BEACONS, AND THE CENTRAL SERVER

-	- NOTIFY BIKE PICK UP : POR FAZER
+	- NOTIFY BIKE PICK UP : CHECK

-	- NOTIFY BIKE DROP OFF : POR FAZER
+	- NOTIFY BIKE DROP OFF : CHECK

 5. BETWEEN THE USER AND THE BIKE BEING USER (using BLE)